 Name and Likeness

 Separate intellectual property rights exist with respect to a person’s name and likeness.
-The laws of at least 47 states have acknowledged a “right of publicity,” which grants an individual the right to control the commercial use of his or her identity.
+Most states have acknowledged this “right of publicity,” which grants an individual the right to control the commercial use of his or her identity.

-In light of these regulatory and contractual risks, social media influencers and affiliated advertisers should always consult with a knowledgeable intellectual property attorney before repurposing third-party intellectual property or attempting to register or enforce their own IP.
-If you are interested in learning more about this topic, or if you are a social media influencer in need of intellectual property advice, please e-mail us at email@example.com or call us at (212) 246-0900.
+In light of these risks, influencers should always consult with a knowledgeable attorney before using third-party intellectual property or registering and/or enforcing their own intellectual property rights.
+If you are interested in learning more about this topic or need intellectual property advice, please e-mail us at email@example.com or call us at (212) 246-0900.

 The material contained herein is provided for informational purposes only and is not legal advice, nor is it a substitute for obtaining legal advice from an attorney.
 Each situation is unique, and you should not act or rely on any information contained herein without seeking the advice of an experienced attorney.